WHO PLAYS IN PODGORICA?

 The complex's main indoor hall hosted six preliminary-round games of EuroBasket 2005.
 The venue underwent a major refurbishment for the tournament in order to meet the arena standards imposed by FIBA.

 In 2018, the arena's main hall underwent renovations and expansion, in order to meet the arena standards of the EuroLeague.
-Its seating capacity was increased to 6,000, and VIP lounges were also added.
+Its seating capacity was increased and VIP lounges were also added.
 The cost of the renovation project was €4.5 million euros.